 Sellers Concessions is when a home seller will give a home buyer either a percentage and/or set amount to cover their closing costs.

-- Any overages of sellers concessions normally goes to pay down the mortgage interest rates.
+- Any overages of sellers concessions normally go to pay down the mortgage interest rates

 Here are the maximum amounts of sellers concessions allowed on various loan programs:

 - 6% sellers concession is allowed on FHA Loans

 - 4% of sellers concessions is allowed on VA Loans

 - 6% sellers concessions are allowed on USDA Loans